 - The making and attesting of declarations required of the mayor and councillors.
-Traditionally, this has been a ceremonial occasion with a photograph of the new council taken - A general explanation of the Local Government Official Information and Meetings Act 1987 and other laws affecting elected members - The fixing of the date and time of the first ordinary meeting of the council, or the adoption of the schedule of ordinary meetings - Appointment of the deputy mayor.
+Traditionally, this has been a ceremonial occasion with a photograph of the new council taken - A general explanation of the Local Government Official Information and Meetings Act 1987 and other laws affecting elected members - The fixing of the date and time of the first ordinary meeting of the council, or the adoption of the schedule of ordinary meetings - Appointment of the deputy mayor - Appointment of Tākai Here representatives to committees.

-The declaration required to be made by the mayor and councillors is as follows:
+The declaration required to be made by the mayor and councillors, in either language, is as follows:

-Declaration by Mayor and Councillors
+Declaration by mayor and councillors